What is Storytelling in Video Production

 What is the key factor for a successful video or animation?

 Budget?
 Celebrity endorsements?
 Professional lighting and lenses?

-Simply put, video storytelling is the art of connecting with your audience, keeping them engaged, relating to their emotions and to their brains, and leaving a memorable impression.
+Simply put it is the art of connecting with your audience, keeping them engaged, relating to their emotions and to their brains, and leaving a memorable impression.
 Budgets, celebrities, lights, lenses, all help with this, but they are nothing without a great story.